auth-global/self-documenting-cryptography/README.md

 Of course the thief might anticipate this scenario, and try to prevent it happening.
 Many simple obfuscation techniques can keep your tags out of a simple scan for string constants.
 If they do that, the thief becomes a (less-than-trivial) attacker of the G3P's secondary cryptoacoustic security model, in furtherance of an attack on the G3P's primary goal of being a password hash function.

+For the attacker to definitively win your cryptoacoustic security game, they must provide a _securely obfuscated_ implementation of your deployed password hash function.
+This means that the invitation to call 555-YOUR-SPY _must_ remain out of reach of the best reverse engineers on their best days, thus preventing a win by the defense.

+In order for the defenders to definitively win your cryptoacoustic security game, a defender must find one of your stolen hashes and report it back to your counterintelligence tip line.
 This is why the G3P is designed to be reverse engineered.

 In a secondary yet very fundamental sense, the #1 VIP stakeholders in the G3P are the unknown reverse engineers toiling away on some obfuscated implementation of your deployment.
 Thus the design is driven a desire to simplify reverse engineering as much as possible, across all possible implementations of the G3P.

 Many of the techniques evoked by William Wulf's quote are relatively simple and often impose highly manageable runtime costs.
 Some of these techniques are very clever and devious, as studying IOCCC contest entries can attest.
 They certainly can slow down many good reverse engineers for days.

 However, these sorts of techniques will eventually yield to competent, persistent reverse engineering, and thus they tend to be examples of _insecure_ tag obfuscation attacks.
 Insecure obfuscation attacks means that the defenders are capable of winning, at least in principle.

-For the attacker to definitively win your cryptoacoustic security game, they must provide a _securely obfuscated_ implementation of your password hash function.
-This means that the invitation to call 555-YOUR-SPY _must_ remain out of reach of the best reverse engineers on their best days, thus preventing a win by the defense.

-In order for the defenders to definitively win your cryptoacoustic security game, a defender must find one of your stolen hashes and report it back to your counterintelligence tip line.

 The G3P has a built-in backstop against insecure obfuscation attacks.
 Once a reverse engineering team understands the correspondence between an implementation and SHA256, they can watch a memory replay and read off the strings being fed into that function.
 This in turn reveals all the tags hidden inside the implementation.